3300BC-1200BC-Bronze Age France Archaeological sites, ancient temples Monuments, landmarks

 LocationPlace de la Concorde, Paris, France, Europe

-Why is Luxor Obelisk from Place de la Concorde is famous?
+Why is Luxor Obelisk from Place de la Concorde famous?

 The Luxor Obelisk was donated by Egypt to France in 1829 in exchange for a mechanical clock that doesn’t work.